StackVista/stackstate-docs/use/concepts/health-state.md

 StackState health checks calculate a health state based on the telemetry or log streams that are defined for a topology element.
 This approach opens up the possibility to use the Autonomous Anomaly Detector \(AAD\) for anomaly health checks.

-Existing StackPacks provide StackState health checks out of the box.
+Existing StackPacks offer StackState health checks out of the box.

 * [How to add a health check](../checks-and-monitors/add-a-health-check.md)
 * [How to set up anomaly health checks](../checks-and-monitors/anomaly-health-checks.md)